Once Upon a Time season 1: Critical response

 Rotten Tomatoes gave the season an approval rating of 80% based on 35 reviews, with an average rating of 6.06/10.
 The site's critical consensus reads, "Charming and fantastical, Once Upon a Time is tonally uneven but derives strength from an outstanding cast and handsome visuals."

-Metacritic gave it a score of 66 out of 100 based on 26 critics, indicating "generally favorable reviews".
+Metacritic gave it a score of 66 out of 100 based on 26 critics, indicating "generally favorable" reviews.
 Washington Post's Hank Stuever called the series "a smartly-crafted reward for fans of light fantasy, with the right mix of cleverness, action and romance."
 Verne Gay of Newsday said the series "glows with a near-theatrical shine, challenging viewers to think about TV drama as something other than boilerplate."

 Several feminist outlets were pleased with the show for its feminist twist on fairy tales.
-Avital Norman Nathman of ##### stated that she liked the show for "infusing a feminist sensibility" into the stories.
+Avital Norman Nathman of Bitch stated that she liked the show for "infusing a feminist sensibility" into the stories.
 Feministing's Genie Leslie commented that Emma was a "badass", that she liked how Emma was "very adamant that women be able to make their own decisions about their lives and their children", and how Emma was a "well-rounded" character who was "feminine, but not 'girly'".
 Natalie Wilson from Ms. praised the show for a strong, "kick-butt" female lead, for including multiple strong women who take turns doing the saving with the men, for subverting the fetishization of true love, and for dealing with the idea of what makes a mother in a more nuanced fashion.
 Wilson went on to state about the lead: "Her pursuit of a 'happy ending' is not about finding a man or going to a ball all gussied up, but about detective work, about building a relationship with her son Henry, and about seeking the 'truth' as to why time stands still in the corrupt Storybrooke world.